Educational Adviser, Young Scholars Program

 - Minimum of three years of experience in a counseling, educational, youth development, or other relevant setting required.

-- Experience working with low-income, high-achieving, first-generation students and families preferred.
+- Experience working with high-achieving, first-generation students and families with financial need preferred.

 - Excellent oral and written communication skills as well as experience with conflict resolution; strong ability to work with individual young people and their families.